 - Juvenile scoliosis present into adulthood

 - Spinal fractures (including spinal cord injury)

-If you need surgery, the neurosurgeons at the Providence Spine Program at Sacred Heart Medical Center use the most advanced techniques, including minimally invasive microsurgical procedures for neck and lumbar conditions.
+If surgery is needed, our neurosurgeons use the most advanced techniques, including minimally invasive microsurgical procedures for neck and lumbar conditions.
 Using the latest advanced technology and image guidance, we make sure your procedure and recovery are as successful as possible.